An Explanation of the 7 Types of Bail Bonds

 Immigration Bail Bonds

-Another self-explanatory type of bond is an immigration bail bond.
+Another distinct type of bond is an immigration bail bond.
 Immigration bail bonds only exist for offenses committed by individuals that are not from the United States (AKA: immigrants).

 Call The Bail Bonds Doctor if You Still Need Help